vincere-io/vincere-identity/README.md

 >**POST** /oauth2/token
 >Content-Type: application/x-www-form-urlencoded

 The /oauth2/token endpoint only supports HTTPS POST.
-Right after receiving authorization code, your responsibility is to make first request to this endpoint to get refresh_token, access_token and id_token. **Remember that refresh_token is allocated only one time/code.
-Repeated calls would result in *invalid_grant*** Following calls with refresh token in body would return only new id_token + access_token.
+Right after receiving authorization code, your responsibility is to make first request to this endpoint to get refresh_token, access_token and id_token.
+**Remember that refresh_token is allocated only one time/code.
+Repeated calls would result in *invalid_grant***.
+Following calls with refresh token in body would return only new id_token + access_token.

 **Request Parameters**